-Do institutions in the country currently have policies to?
-Yes/No Description publish job vacancies on relevant Europe-wide online platforms (e.g. EURAXESS) Yes The Ministry of Education, Youth and Sports has encouraged the institutions. publish job vacancies in English No - systematically establish selection panels No - establish clear rules for the composition of selection panels (e.g. number and role of members, inclusion of foreign experts, gender balance, etc.) No - publish the composition of a selection panel (obliging the recruiting institution) No - publish the selection criteria together with job advert No - regulate a minimum time period between vacancy publication and the deadline for applying No - place the burden of proof on the employer to prove that the recruitment procedure was open and transparent No - offer applicants the right to receive adequate feedback No - offer applicants the right to appeal No -
+Do to . institutions in the country currently have policies?
+Yes/No Description - publish job vacancies on relevant national online platforms Yes -Online platforms and online publication of jobs is common sense. publish job vacancies on relevant Europe-wide online platforms (e.g. EURAXESS) Yes The Ministry of Education, Youth and Sports has recommended publication of job vacancies on the EURAXESS Jobs portal. - publish job vacancies in English - It is up to the autonomous institutions. - systematically establish selection panels - It is up to the autonomous institutions. establish clear rules for the composition of selection panels (e.g. number and role of members, inclusion of foreign experts, gender balance, etc.) - It is up to the autonomous institutions. - publish the composition of a selection panel (obliging the recruiting institution) - It is up to the autonomous institutions. - publish the selection criteria together with job advert - It is up to the autonomous institutions. regulate a minimum time period between vacancy publication and the deadline for applying - It is up to the autonomous institutions. place the burden of proof on the employer to prove that the recruitment procedure was open and transparent - It is up to the autonomous institutions. offer applicants the right to receive adequate feedback - It is up to the autonomous institutions.